Assistant Professor of Popular Culture in Historical Perspective

 In my research, I focus on transnational and comparative perspectives on cultural history from 1600 to 1900.
 I examine the history of women of high and low social status as they interacted with their families, communities, and authorities.
 I also study the historical development of public discourses about women.
 I collaborate on the development of natural language processing tools for historical documents, with a special emphasis on domain adaptation to multilingual, low resources contexts, and on mitigation of algorithmic bias in quantitative approaches to historical texts.

-I am the PI of Racialized Motherhood (2023-2028), a research project funded by a Sapere Aude grant from the Independent Research Fund Denmark, hosted at the University of Copenhagen in collaboration with the Erasmus University Rotterdam.
-My research group uses data-driven methods to compare how early newspapers represented motherhood for women of different social standings during the early modern colonial period.
+Racialized Motherhood: Documenting and Analysing Early Modern Discourses on Reproduction (2023-2028), funded by a Sapere Aude grant from the Independent Research Fund Denmark and hosted at the University of Copenhagen in collaboration with the Erasmus University Rotterdam.

 I supervise PhD, master's, and bachelor's research projects that focus on the history of women, intersectionality, diversity, knowledge-making, information, and discourse.
 I also supervise students interested in employing methods from the digital humanities and computational social sciences.